MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/tutorial-aovpn-deploy-create-certificates.md

 ## Create the user authentication template

-1. On the CA server, open the Certification Authority snap-in.
+1. On the CA server, which in this tutorial is the domain controller, open the Certification Authority snap-in.

 1. In the left pane, right-click **Certificate Templates** and select **Manage**.